 These values form an integral part of a company’s culture.
 For instance, the value teamwork will influence the way people behave and will help to shape the culture of the working environment by, say, encouraging openness, collaboration, honesty and supportiveness.

 Values separate investment employers from their rivals

 Investment banks and investment management firms are very similar to their industry equivalents when it comes to their structure and the products and services that they offer their clients.
 Their values make them a bit different.
 And that distinguishing factor is like a unique selling point – to both existing and potential clients, and existing and potential employees.

 You will be expected to follow the finance firm's core values

 The bank or firm that you apply to will expect you to share its values and to work by them.
 It has previously been stipulated on Goldman Sachs’ website, for instance, that ‘getting to know us is essential.
 Our recruitment process is built upon our belief that a candidate’s understanding of the Goldman Sachs culture (which is propped up by its values) is as important as the skills and talent she or he can bring to the firm’.

 Barclays says as much too.
-Group chief executive Antony Jenkins implemented five core values that all employees across the business have to adhere to if they want to work for the bank: respect, integrity, service, excellence and stewardship.
-Mr Jenkins said in 2013 that if employees can’t work by these values, ‘Barclays is not the place for you’.
+Former group chief executive Antony Jenkins implemented five core values that all employees across the business had to adhere to: respect, integrity, service, excellence and stewardship.
+Mr Jenkins said that if employees couldn’t work by these values, ‘Barclays is not the place for you’.

 Understanding your chosen employer’s values will improve your application